jprivillaso/modern_api/api/README.md

 ## Design Decisions

 This service is not production ready.
-Although, with a minor tweak and a load balancer, you can configure this service to receive requests under an ALB.
+Although, with a load balancer, you can scale up this service.
 The data synchronization works with eventual consistency, which means that eventually, after a few seconds, the messages will reach the PostgreSQL database.

 ## Future Work for this API